EmmaShedden/logm-standard-brownian-motion/README.md

 #### Option 3: Jupyter (in your regular IDE)
 1. Install Jupyter by following [this guide](https://jupyter.org/install).
 2. If you use WSL/WSL2 on Windows, you likely need to install [VSCode Insiders](https://code.visualstudio.com/insiders/), since standard VSCode doesn't support Jupyter notebooks out of the box.
-    a) Open VSCode using `code-insiders [path-to-directory]`.
+    - Open VSCode using `code-insiders [path-to-directory]`.
 Follow the prompts to choose a kernel and install necessary packages.
 See this [resource](https://stackoverflow.com/questions/60025150/jupyter-notebooks-in-vs-code-using-wsl-2-are-not-working) for more info.
-    b) If the prompt to install `ipykernel` loops, go to the command line (in the environment you are using as your kernel) and make sure both `ipython` and `ipykernel` are installed.
+    - If the prompt to install `ipykernel` loops, go to the command line (in the environment you are using as your kernel) and make sure both `ipython` and `ipykernel` are installed.
-3.
+3. Code is ready to edit/run in VSCode Insiders.

 ### MATLAB Requirements (TODO)